Amended consent decree approved by council

-From 1917 until 1939, wastes containing coal tar and its distillation byproducts were discharged directly into a ditch that ran the length of the site.
+From 1917 to 1972, Reilly Tar & Chemical Corp. distilled coal tar and treated wood products at a plant known as Republic Creosoting, located near the intersection of Louisiana Avenue and Highway 7 in St. Louis Park.
+Wastes containing coal tar and its distillation byproducts were discharged directly into a ditch that ran the length of the site.
 These wastes then flowed into a peat bog on the southern portion of the site.
 An oil-water separator was installed in 1940, but Republic Creosoting Company continued to discharge contaminated waste into the peat bog for the duration of the company's operations at the site.

 The soil elsewhere on the site also became contaminated from coal tar and creosote that dripped from leaky pipes, various process materials that spilled during transport and creosote wood preserving chemicals that washed off freshly treated lumber.
 Historical records suggest there were more than a dozen wells on the site, with depths varying from 50 to more than 900 feet.
 Over time, creosote and waste materials likely seeped down several of these wells (either directly from the surface or via multi-aquifer transfer) and contaminated the groundwater.